 NOTE: One scholarship will be awarded to one of the performing arts eligible for this program in a three-year annual rotation: music, theatre, and dance.

-- the 2018 deadline is for music applicants.
+- the 2019 deadline is for theatre applicants.

 Who can apply